atg25/IS219-Data-Visualization-/README.md

-# Growing with tech --> Growing tech-
+# Growing with tech --> Growing tech
 Data visualization project for IS219 - Advanced Web Dev.
 Here I'll be exploring the influence of technology on degree choices.

 - Essential question - Are those who grew up with a heavy technology presence (gen z) more likely to persue STEM degrees?